 - b.
 Secondary memory technologies (today flash memory, disk) are characterized by - i.
-Speed for the overall system much slower than primary memory (by a factor of 1,000,000:1 or more for disk).
+Speed for the overall system slower than primary memory (much slower for disk by a factor of about 1,000,000; can be only an order of magnitude slower than primary memory for flash memory but still slower.)

-While flash memory is much faster than disk (by several orders of magnitude for reads), capacity limits mean that really large databases must be stored on disk (with flash possibly used to cache frequently-accessed data).
+While flash memory is much faster than disk, capacity limits mean that really large databases must be stored on disk (with flash possibly used to cache frequently-accessed data).